lenonk/virtual-desktop-bar/README.md

+# NOTE:  A recent KDE release broke some of the behavior of this plasmoid.

+I worked around it the best that I can, but setting a KDE panel to
+"Always visible" will break things.
+Use "Windows go below" or "Dodge
+windows"

+This is a KDE bug, and there's nothing I can do about it.

 # Virtual Desktop Bar

 This is an applet for KDE Plasma panel that lets you switch between virtual desktops and also invoke some actions to dynamically manage them in a convenient way.
 In order to do it, you can use the mouse, the context menu or user-defined keyboard shortcuts.
 There are also some extra features related to virtual desktops.